 Priority consideration will be given to those applicants whose leaves have been approved by their employing boards.

-Applications for scholarships are now closed.
+Applications for scholarships are now being accepted.
 If you have any questions about your application, or the application process, please email email@example.com.

 Rose M. Cassin (1904-1968) Memorial Scholarship